patricksavalle/rest-api-cheatsheet/README.md

 - For multi-lingual APIs, use the Accept-Language header for locale setting (```Accept-Language: nl, en-gb;q=0.8, en;q=0.7```

+- All endpoint return the Date header
+    * Date - Date and time the response was returned (in RFC1123 format). (```Date: Sun, 06 Nov 1994 08:49:37 GMT```)

-- Consider Cache-ability.
-At a minimum, use the following response headers:
+- Allow for transport caching.
+As a minimum have public GET-endpoints return the following response headers:
+    * Cache-Control - The maximum number of seconds (ttl) a response can be cached. (```Cache-Control: 360```)
+    * Expires - If max age is given, contains the timestamp (in RFC1123 format) for when the response expires, which is the value of Date (e.g. now) plus max age.
+If caching is not supported for the response, this header is not present. (```Expires: Sun, 06 Nov 1994 08:49:37 +0100```)
+    * Last-Modified - The timestamp that the resource itself was modified last (in RFC1123 format). (```Last-Modified: Sun, 06 Nov 1994 08:49:37 +0100```)
+    * Also look into :
       * ETag - An arbitrary string for the version of a representation.
 Make sure to include the media type in the hash value, because that makes a different representation. (```ETag: "686897696a7c876b7e"```)
-    * Date - Date and time the response was returned (in RFC1123 format). (```Date: Sun, 06 Nov 1994 08:49:37 GMT```)
-    * Cache-Control - The maximum number of seconds (max age) a response can be cached.
-However, if caching is not supported for the response, then no-cache is the value. (```Cache-Control: 360``` or ```Cache-Control: no-cache```)
-    * Expires - If max age is given, contains the timestamp (in RFC1123 format) for when the response expires, which is the value of Date (e.g. now) plus max age.
-If caching is not supported for the response, this header is not present. (```Expires: Sun, 06 Nov 1994 08:49:37 GMT```)
-    * Pragma - When Cache-Control is 'no-cache' this header is also set to 'no-cache'.
-Otherwise, it is not present. (```Pragma: no-cache```)
-    * Last-Modified - The timestamp that the resource itself was modified last (in RFC1123 format). (```Last-Modified: Sun, 06 Nov 1994 08:49:37 GMT```)

-    * Leave caching to the APIM or reverse proxy (e.g. NGINX) based on the response-headers, don't build this into the REST-server itself
+    * Leave caching to the clients or APIM or reverse proxy (e.g. NGINX) based on the response-headers, don't build this into the REST-server itself.